rmcastil/rmcastil.github.com/_posts/communication.md

 While the following has expanded communication in many ways I'd argue its fundamentally worst Email = less context
 Twitter, text = even less context

+#Discussion with Brian Douglas Smith

+Different perceptions have different views of how code works

+- testing addressed concerns of different perceptions and groups
+- you have to know your audience
+- establish a common vocabulary
+- good communication takes work
+- features could be like an elevator speach
+- the last thing you want is to cause glazing of the eyes by too much tech speak
+- give praise during morning sessions
+- save counseling for one on one sessions